amandaguglieri/hackinglife/docs/lxd.md

 ---
 # lxd

-LXD is similar to Docker and is Ubuntu's container manager.
+Linux Daemon ([LXD](https://github.com/lxc/lxd)) is similar to Docker and is Ubuntu's container manager.
 LXD is a management API for dealing with LXC containers on Linux systems.
 It will perform tasks for any members of the local lxd group.
 It does not make an effort to match the permissions of the calling user to the function it is asked to perform.

-A member of the local “lxd” group can instantly escalate the privileges to root on the host operating system.
-This is irrespective of whether that user has been granted sudo rights and does not require them to enter their password.
-The vulnerability exists even with the LXD snap package.
+Before we can use this service to escalate our privileges, we must be in either the `lxc` or `lxd` group.

 [Source: https://www.hackingarticles.in/lxd-privilege-escalation/](https://www.hackingarticles.in/lxd-privilege-escalation/).
 In this article, you can find a good explanation about how lxc works.
 [Original source: https://bugs.launchpad.net/ubuntu/+source/lxd/+bug/1829071](https://bugs.launchpad.net/ubuntu/+source/lxd/+bug/1829071).